sumotoy/RA8875/README.md

 - Fixed initialization problems with some 800x480 5" screens.
 - Support for enhanced SPI for DUE.
 - Support for alternative enhanched wire library for Teensy 3,3.1 and LC.
+- Support for the second SPI channel for Teensy LC.
 - And more to come....

 ##### Beta changes: